da-luce/ece4760_final_project/am2589_dcl252_mpm297/index.md

 We used Python with the Pillow and numpy libraries to process the image:

-1. Resize the image to the VGA resolution of 160×120.
+1. Resize the image to the VGA resolution of `160 x 120`
-2. Quantize the image colors to the 16-color VGA palette.
+2. Quantize the image colors to the 16-color VGA palette
-3. Convert the pixel data into a flat C array for use in our embedded code.
+3. Convert the pixel data into a flat C array for use in our embedded code

 This script outputs a .c file with the image data, which we can include in our project.
 For example